direpanda37/slice_to_3d/README.md

 ## dependencies

-This tutorial depends on the following libraries:
+This notebook depends on the following:

-* Python 3.10 was used, but should work with as far back as 2.7 with some code tweaks
+* Python 3.10 was used, but it should work as far back as 2.7 with some code tweaks
-* Tensorflow (used 2.12), Keras >= 1.0 for building a model, training/loading weights, and segmenting images
+* Tensorflow 2.12 was used, Keras >= 1.0 for building a model, training/loading weights, and segmenting images
-* Scikit.measure, STL for constructing 3D model
+* Scikit.measure, STL for constructing the 3D model
-* Git Large File System had was required for uploaded the weight file to GitHub
+* Git Large File System was required for uploaded the weight file to GitHub
-* Used VSCode with no issues
+* VSCode

 ## start here

 Code entry is in main_create_3d_volume.ipynb notebook

-You will see the predicted results of test image in data/membrane/test and a 3d model in stl
+You will see the predicted results of the test image in data/*/test and a 3d model in data/*/stl

 ## additional resources